Finschia/finschia-sdk/CONTRIBUTING.md

   A convenience git `pre-commit` hook that runs the formatters automatically before each commit is available in the `contrib/githooks/` directory.

+## Architecture Decision Records (ADR)

+When proposing an architecture decision for the SDK, please create an [ADR](./docs/architecture/README.md) so further discussions can be made.
+We are following this process so all involved parties are in agreement before any party begins coding the proposed implementation.
+If you would like to see some examples of how these are written refer to the current [ADRs](https://github.com/cosmos/cosmos-sdk/tree/master/docs/architecture)

 ## Pull Requests

 To accommodate review process we suggest that PRs are categorically broken up.